codesoap/mpq/README.md

 ![screenshot of mpq](./screenshot.png)

 With mpq you can view and manipulate songs in the mpd queue.
-These are the default key bindings; customize by modifying `tcell.go`:
+These are the default key bindings; customize by modifying `keys.go`:

 ```console
 $ mpq -h